logzio/logz-docs/_source/logzio_collections/_log-sources/hashicorp-vault.md

 For more information on logging and enabling audit devices, see [File Audit Device](https://www.vaultproject.io/docs/audit/file.html) from HashiCorp.

+Setting the parameter `raw_log` to true, sends all the data collected by Vault in clear text.
+This is necessary due to a limitation presented by the Vault and is in the process of being resolved.
+If you need some information redacted from the logs before they are indexed, please contact Support.
+{:.info-box.important}

 ##### Download the Logz.io public certificate

 For HTTPS shipping, download the Logz.io public certificate to your certificate authority folder.